Some you'll know but be ready to be surprised at others…

 In science speak, eucalyptus essential oil helps improve your immunity by promoting phagocytic activity.
 In normal speak this means it fires up your white blood cells to get rid of those foreign particles floating around your body looking to do damage.
 Not many natural remedies can claim that…

 Antimicrobial: A multi-purpose bug fighter which stops the growth of microorganisms in their tracks.
-So it’s able to fight off infections caused by bacteria (a cold or dirt in a wound), a virus (the flu) and certain fungi (athlete’s foot).
+So eucalyptus oil is able to fight off infections caused by bacteria (a cold or dirt in a wound), a virus (the flu or cold sores) and certain fungi (athlete’s foot).
 An anti-bacterial, antiviral and antifungal all-in-one.

-Anti-inflammatory: It reduces inflammation - like swelling, redness, tenderness and fever.
-That means it can help with anything from a nasty cut on your knee, a sprained ankle and a big red pimple, to more severe conditions such as arthritis and asthma.
+Anti-inflammatory: It reduces inflammation - like swelling, redness, tenderness and even a fever.
+That means eucalyptus can help with anything from a nasty cut on your knee, a sprained ankle and a big red pimple, to more severe conditions such as arthritis and asthma.

 Analgesic: Not only does eucalyptus reduce inflammation but it also helps kill pain – from a headache, in your muscles and joints, and more.
 Natural relief without any of the pharmaceutical side effects…

 Stimulant: You probably know this stuff is strong, right?
-Thanks to its intense and invigorating aroma, it delivers a quick pick-me-up and boosts mental clarity when you feel your mind and energy lagging.
+Thanks to its intense and invigorating aroma, eucalyptus oil delivers a quick pick-me-up and boosts mental clarity when you feel your mind and energy lagging.